kenanwang/kenanwang.github.io/resources.md

 David Perell translates writing into the 21st century, follow his [twitter](https://twitter.com/david_perell).

 ### Artificial Intelligence
-AI is important and complex, but it is not impenetrable.
+AI is complex, but it is not impenetrable.

 For the non-technical, here is [a fun illustration of how Random Tree predictive models work](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/).
 This is not the type of "modern AI" that powers ChatGPT or self-driving cars.
 But this illustration is an approachable way to intuit how computers find patterns in data, which is the essence of machine learning.

-For those who want a deeper mathematical intuition of how "modern AI" works, [3blue1brown](https://www.3blue1brown.com/topics/neural-networks) is a great source for this, all done without any actual numbers.
+For those who want a deeper mathematical intuition of how "modern AI" works, [3blue1brown](https://www.3blue1brown.com/topics/neural-networks) is a great source for this, done without any actual numbers.

-Karpathy is one of the luminaries of the field and he has a gift for teaching, his [Intro to Large Language Models](https://www.youtube.com/watch?v=zjkBMFhNj_g) is a perfect mix of simplicity and detail.
+Karpathy is one of the luminaries of the field and he has a passion for teaching, his [Intro to Large Language Models](https://www.youtube.com/watch?v=zjkBMFhNj_g) is a perfect mix of simplicity and detail.
 He also has a course on neural nets called [Zero to Hero](https://karpathy.ai/zero-to-hero.html).

-If you don't yet know how to code, start with python. [*Learn python the hard way*](https://learnpythonthehardway.org) follows the philosophy that the hard way to learn code, literally typing stuff, is actually the easy way.
+If you don't yet know how to code, python is the way to go for AI. [*Learn python the hard way*](https://learnpythonthehardway.org) follows the philosophy that the hard way to learn to code, literally typing stuff, is actually the easy way.
 They're right.

 Andreessen Horowitz is an important venture capital fund that has kept a close eye on AI for years, they've done a good job of collecting what they consider [the canonical documents on modern AI as of 2023](https://a16z.com/ai-canon/).
 Many useful resources there.

+The theoretical possibilities of LLM agents, and the proof point of coding agents is creating an explosion of interest in AI agent technology.
+This [Language Agents tutorial](https://language-agent-tutorial.github.io/) provides a good foundation from which to distinguish what is real from what is hype.

-Lastly and perhaps most importantly, much thinking on AI ethics is shallow, [Vervaeke](https://a.co/d/74PrAf2) is anything but.
+Lastly this AI technology is powerful and will reshape society in good ways and bad.
+Most thinking on AI ethics is shallow, [Vervaeke](https://a.co/d/74PrAf2) is anything but.